jgressmann/Weather/Readme.md

 # Weatherbug

-A project to log environmental data such as temperature and relative humidity from battery powered sensor devices via radio.
+A project to log temperature and relative humidity from battery powered sensor devices via radio.

 ## Overview

 There are two parts to this project, a [Raspberry Pi](https://www.raspberrypi.org/) (RPI) which listens for sensor data and one or multiple sensor devices (henceforth simply called sensor or device).

 The devices periodically send their sensor readings to the RPI by means of Nordic's [nRF24L01+](http://www.nordicsemi.com/eng/Products/2.4GHz-RF/nRF24L01) 2.4GHz radio (abbrev. to RF24 hereafter).
 Upon reception the sensor data is logged to file on the RPI.

-### Network Topology

-The sensor devices and the RPI form a mesh network.
-Routing in the network is done using the [B.A.T.M.A.N. protocol](https://tools.ietf.org/html/draft-wunderlich-openmesh-manet-routing-00).
-Sensor data is sent using a stripped down version of [TCP](https://tools.ietf.org/html/rfc793).

 ### Mode of Operation